Inspired to serve: Little Rock CGO joins base honor guard

+To be sharp, crisp and motionless: this is the vow of a Ceremonial Guardsman in the United States Air Force Honor Guard.
+These are the three pillars upon which the awe-inspiring ceremonial performances of the Honor Guard are built, and it is these three qualities that 2nd Lt.
+Rachel Smith strives to exemplify and instill in her Airmen in mind, body and spirit.

-Assigned to the 314th Operations Group, 2nd Lt.
-Rachel Smith is a casual lieutenant awaiting to attend pilot training.
+Assigned to the 314th Operations Group, Smith is a casual lieutenant awaiting to attend pilot training.
 In the meantime, she spends her time training with the Base Honor Guard, something she’s aspired to do since before she went to the U.S. Air Force Academy in 2016.

+Inspired by the performances of the Honor Guard at public ceremonies, Smith sought to take part in that ritualistic showcase of the very substance of the Air Force, its Airmen.
+Not only did she want to be a part of it, she wanted to take the reins and lead the Airmen that would be serving as that beacon of honor and dignity for the world to see.

 |Date Taken: